This is Overlake

 - Overlake does not rank students

-- Languages offered: Chinese, French, Latin and Spanish
+- Languages offered: Mandarin, French, Latin and Spanish

 - Arts and music classes, including: dance, drama, stagecraft, woodshop, ceramics, drawing, painting, sculpture, photography, graphic design, jazz band, concert band, orchestra and choir.